Hidden Cores of Active Galactic Nuclei as the Origin of Medium-Energy Neutrinos: Critical Tests with the MeV Gamma-Ray Connection

-For luminous Seyfert galaxies, the fact that x rays come from thermal Comptonization suggests that the photon energy density is larger than the magnetic field energy density.
-In the scenario to explain 10-100 TeV neutrinos, secondary pairs are injected in the 100-300~GeV range and form a fast cooling $\varepsilon_e^{-2}$ spectrum down to MeV energies in the steady state.
-Thus, in the simple inverse Compton cascade scenario, the cascade spectrum is extended up to the break energy due to $\gamma\gamma\rightarrow e^+e^-$.
+{\it Multimessenger tests.---}Our corona model robustly predicts $\sim0.1-10$~MeV gamma-ray emission in either a synchrotron or an inverse Compton cascade scenario, without any primary electron acceleration (see Fig.~\ref{fig:NGC1068}).
+A large flux of 10--100~TeV neutrinos should be accompanied by the injection of Bethe-Heitler pairs in the 100--300~GeV range (see Supplemental Material for details) and form a fast cooling $\varepsilon_e^{-2}$ spectrum down to MeV energies in the steady state.
+In the simple inverse Compton cascade scenario, the cascade spectrum is extended up to a break energy at $\sim1-10$~MeV, above which gamma rays are suppressed by $\gamma\gamma\rightarrow e^+e^-$.
 In reality, both synchrotron and inverse Compton processes can be important.
-The characteristic frequency of synchrotron emission by Bethe-Heitler pairs is given by $\varepsilon_{\rm syn}^{\rm BH}\sim0.8~{\rm MeV}~{B}_{2.5}{(\varepsilon_p/0.5~{\rm PeV})}^2$~\cite{Murase:2018okz}.
-Because disk photons lie in the $\sim1-10$~eV range, the Klein-Nishina effect is moderately important at the injection energies.
-The synchrotron cascade is dominant if the photon energy density is smaller than $\sim10B^2/(8\pi)$, i.e., $B\gtrsim200~{\rm G}~L_{\rm bol,45.3}^{1/2}R_{15}^{-1}$.
-In either synchrotron or inverse Compton cascades, MeV gamma rays are expected.
+The characteristic energy of synchrotron emission from Bethe-Heitler pairs is $\varepsilon_{\rm syn}^{\rm BH}\sim1~{\rm MeV}~{B}_{2.5}{(\varepsilon_p/0.5~{\rm PeV})}^2$~\cite{Murase:2010va}.
+Because disk photons lie in the $\sim1-10$~eV range, the Klein-Nishina effect is important for the Bethe-Heitler pairs.
+Synchrotron cascades occur if the photon energy density is smaller than $\sim10B^2/(8\pi)$, i.e., $B\gtrsim170~{\rm G}~L_{\rm disk,45.3}^{1/2}{(\mathcal R/30)}^{-1}R_{S,13.5}^{-1}$.

-The ENB and EGB are dominated by AGNs with $L_X\sim10^{44}~{\rm erg}~{\rm s}^{-1}$.
-AMEGO's differential sensitivity suggests that point sources with $d\lesssim150-400$~Mpc are detectable, and the number of the sources within this horizon is ${\mathcal N}_{\rm AGN}\sim10-100$.
-Detections or nondetections of the MeV gamma-ray counterparts will support or falsify the AGN core model as the origin of $\sim30$~TeV neutrinos.
-Note that the predicted neutrino flux shown in Fig.~\ref{fig:psflux} is below the current IceCube sensitivity.
-Nearby Seyferts may be seen as point sources with IceCube-Gen2, but stacking analyses are more promising.
+The detectability of nearby Seyferts such as NGC 1068 and ESO 138-G001 is crucial for testing the model.
+MeV gamma-ray detection is promising with future telescopes like {\it eASTROGAM}~\cite{DeAngelis:2016slk}, {\it GRAMS}~\cite{Aramaki:2019bpi}, and {\it AMEGO}~\cite{Moiseev:2017mxg}, e.g., {\it AMEGO}'s differential sensitivity suggests that point sources with $L_X\sim10^{44}~{\rm erg}~{\rm s}^{-1}$ are detectable up to $d\sim70-150$~Mpc.
+At least a few of the brightest sources will be detected, and detections or nondetections of the MeV gamma-ray counterparts will support or falsify our corona model as the origin of $\sim30$~TeV neutrinos.
+Interestingly, as demonstrated in Fig.~\ref{fig:NGC1068}, our corona model can explain the $\sim3\sigma$ excess neutrino flux from NGC 1068~\cite{Aartsen:2019fau}.
+It also predicts that the x-ray brightest Seyferts (that are more in the southern sky) can be detected as neutrino point sources by IceCube-Gen2 and KM3Net (see also Supplemental Material, which includes Refs.~\cite{Aartsen:2018ywr,Aartsen:2014njl,Adrian-Martinez:2016fdl}).